masterwithhamza/MyArticles/cllarvu1k001009lactanbeqq.md

 * **Long Term Support (LTS):** LTS releases are supported for five years, making Ubuntu a reliable choice for stability.

-* **Unity Desktop (formerly):** Ubuntu offered a distinctive Unity desktop, though it has now transitioned to the GNOME desktop environment.
+* **APT Package Manager:** Ubuntu uses the APT package manager for efficient software management.

 **Use Cases:**